michael7101/Cyclistic-Case-Study/README.md

 ![](Images/0000073)

 **Notes:**
-* Both type seem to prefer the classic bikes however there is a more clear preference with the annual members.
+* Both type seem to prefer the classic bikes however there is a more clear preference with the annual members for the classic bikes.

 **Analyzing which bike type causal and member use most on each day of the week**